FAMILY: Be Together

 - Emotionally: Take turns planning date nights (just the two of you)

-- MORE great ideas for Marriage Enrichment can be found at: https://diolc.org/marriage/marriage-enrichment/
+- You will find some great ideas for Marriage Enrichment at: https://diolc.org/marriage/marriage-enrichment/

-Below, are some links to websites with valuable resources for you and your family.
+Below, are some links to websites with valuable resources for your marriage & family.

-HOLY HEROES is a family-owned apostolate loyal to the Magisterium of the Catholic Church and not associated with any particular congregation, order, or movement.
-They offer a wide variety of FREE Catholic activities and resources for all ages and stages throughout the liturgical year.
-Click here to learn how to receive Free Lenten Resources.
+is a family-owned apostolate loyal to the Magisterium of the Catholic Church.
+They offer a wide variety of FREE Catholic activities and resources (books, CD’s, DVD’s, and gifts) for all ages and stages throughout the liturgical year.

 For Your Marriage